This easy-to-make dessert uses simple ingredients.

 - Preheat oven to 350°F.

-- Line a 9″ pie plate with unbaked pie crust.
+- Line a 9-inch pie plate with unbaked pie dough.

-- Beat eggs in a bowl until foamy.
+- In a medium bowl, whisk the eggs until foamy.
 Beat in butter, sugar, and flour until fluffy.

-- Pour into prepared crust and bake for 45-55 minutes until a knife inserted in the center comes out clean.
+- Pour the batter into the prepared crust and bake for 45-55 minutes until a knife inserted in the center comes out clean.

 - Cool completely before serving.